Railway signalling in New Zealand: Equipment

 The equipment used was often from Westinghouse (including the Westronic S2 CTC system) or from McKenzie & Holland, a British firm which had Australian and New Zealand subsidiaries or branches, with factories.
-In 1894 the firm obtained the patent rights of the British subsidiary of Westinghouse Air Brake Co of Pittsburg,Pa, UJSA; in 1907 it combined but did not merge to form the Mckenzie, Holland and Westinghouse Power Signal Co of Lonndon; in 1920 with Saxby interests formed the Westinghouse & Saxeby Signal Co (WB&SS) of London; in 1935 it became the Westinghouse Brake and Signal Co (WBS).
+In 1894 the firm obtained the patent rights of the British subsidiary of Westinghouse Air Brake Co of Pittsburg, Pa, UJSA; in 1907 it combined but did not merge to form the Mckenzie, Holland and Westinghouse Power Signal Co of London; in 1920 with Saxby interests formed the Westinghouse & Saxeby Signal Co (WB&SS) of London; in 1935 it became the Westinghouse Brake and Signal Co (WBS).
 The two Australian branches became separate companies; in 1960 the holding company WBS Australia formed McKenzie & Holland (N.Z.) to manufacture Westinghouse rectifiers.
 In 1979 the Westinghouse Group was taken over by the Hawker Siddeley Group.

 Other manufacturers used were Siemens, AEI-GRS, GPT Plessey, GRS Syncrostep, and British Power Railway Signalling Co (B.P.R.S.)

 Power-operated points were generally electrically driven with 110V ac Westinghouse Brake and Signal (WBS), M2, M3 and M5 style equipment.
 At Auckland, Dunedin and the Te Rapa marshalling yard were air operated (pneumatic).
 Marton had SGE 110 v dc points.

-The Tyler Tablet system
+The Tyer Tablet system

-Tyer's tablet working using the Tyeer’s No 7 system was used in New Zealand from 1901 to 1994, as most lines apart from sections near the main centres were single-track.
+Tyer's tablet working using the Tyer's No 7 system was used in New Zealand from 1901 to 1994, as most lines apart from sections near the main centres were single-track.